zodac/folding-stats/README.md

     - All user's stats are reset to **0**
     - The hardware multipliers and average PPD are recalculated from LARS

-The defaults should be sufficient for most users, but any variable in the first `Mandatory` section must be updated.
+The defaults should be enough for most users, but any variable in the first `Mandatory` section must be updated.
 These will be credentials, the location of any SSL certificates needed, and the URLs to your own frontend.

 ### Starting The System